MartinsAloysius/Piggybank/README.md

 ## Future Improvements

-[What would you add if you had more time?]
 - [ ] Add frontend with React
 - [ ] Support ERC20 tokens
 - [ ] Add milestone rewards